SUPERMAN VS CAPTAIN MARVEL

 Nicknames: Man of Steel, Man of Tomorrow, Man of Might, Action Ace, the Kryptonian, Big Red S, Big Blue, The Greatest Hero of Any Age, Champion of Truth, Justice and the American Way

-Powers: As an influential archetype of the superhero genre, Superman possesses extraordinary superhuman powers.
+Powers: Superman possesses extraordinary superhuman powers.
 His body acts as a living solar battery that absorbs yellow-sun rays, with these rays he is granted; super-strength, super-invulnerability and super-endurance; making him one of the physically strongest and most durable characters in the DC Universe.
-Super-speeds; allowing him to move, react, run, and fly extraordinarily fast.
-Originally classified as being "faster than a speeding bullet", allowing him to catch bullets in mid air before they hit him, or anyone else.
-Top speeds have ranged from nearly a hundred miles per hour to speeds far greater than the speed of light.
-His thoughts and perception are also greatly accelerated to be able to control his actions while moving at high speeds.
-Superman's running and flying speeds has oftentimes been shown to be on par with that of The Flash (he is able to traverse interstellar distances without stopping).
+He also possesses super-speeds; allowing him to move, react, run, and fly at speeds of nearly a hundred miles per hour to speeds far greater than the speed of light.
 Super-breath; ability to inhale and exhale huge volumes of air with great force, capable of extinguishing large fires and moving heavy objects such as cars.
-Also allows Superman to hold his breath for hours in airless environments.
+This also allows Superman to hold his breath for hours in airless environments.
 The release (exhalation) of highly compressed air through his pursed lips causes it to drop radically in temperature.
 This is usually referred to as "Freeze Breath", and can cool objects to sub-zero temperatures and freeze air moisture solid.
 Super-senses (including hearing, smelling, tasting, touching); his sight is the most well-rounded of his senses as he has greater accuracy to detail than humanly possible.
 This sense also includes the ability to see EM frequencies invisible to humans, such as radio transmissions, infrared light, the bio-electric aura which surrounds all living things, even in pitch-black darkness.
 Offshoots of this power include Telescopic Vision; which allows him to "zoom in" on far away objects, sometimes hundreds of miles away.
 Microscopic Vision; which allows him to zoom in on objects that would normally be too small to see, like those on a cellular or molecular level.
 X-Ray Vision; the ability to see through solid objects, usually with the exception of lead.
 Heat Vision; ability to emit solar energy from his eyes.
 Usually resembles bright red or orange laser-like beams, which may be invisible at low temperatures but extremely bright at high ones.
 The effective range of his beams are hundreds of feet.
 In addition varying the beam width, height, and intensity, Superman has demonstrated a high degree of skill and accuracy in manipulating his beam.
 He is able to use this power with surgical precision and at microscopic levels.
-Since the power can be used invisibly, Superman often takes advantage of that to perform tasks subtly without needing to get into costume.
 In some cases, these beams can also be used to produce great concussive force rather than heat and have been known to rupture steel plates and pulverize rock.
 He also possesses regeneration (when absorbing yellow sun rays into his body) and longevity as well as having a super-mind and memory.